Graduate Training Program: Externship

 The externship program is designed for doctoral students in psychology who are interested in developing their clinical skills and building their theoretical knowledge.
 The emphasis within the training program is primarily psychodynamic.
 The practical application of this knowledge is in the treatment of a university population.

 The Counseling Center is American University's primary counseling facility.
 It offers services to a late adolescent and adult population.
 The Center is an ideal setting for externs to gain experience working with a wide variety of presenting concerns and broad range of diagnoses.
 The student population also offers the opportunity to work with clients from diverse cultural and ethnic backgrounds.
-The center is open 9:00am - 5:00pm Monday thru Friday.
-Evening hours (until 7:00pm) are available Mondays and Tuesdays while classes are in session during the Fall and Spring Semesters.
+The center is open 9:00am - 6:00pm Monday and Thursday, 9:00am - 5:00pm Tuesday, Wednesday, and Friday.

 Schedule of Weekly Activities